 Recommended Planning Actions

-Use this checklist to support glove continuity while NBR pricing moves lower, June freight space fills quickly, and inland transportation remains tight.
+Use this checklist to support glove continuity while NBR pricing remains stable, freight conditions stay firm, and U.S. transportation costs remain elevated.

 Update forecasts

-Review usage by SKU, site, department, and critical application so demand is visible before June freight space fills further.
+Review usage by SKU, site, department, and critical application so purchasing decisions reflect stable NBR pricing and firm freight conditions.

 Check safety stock

-Identify products where a delayed ocean or inland shipment would disrupt safety or operations.
+Identify products where typhoon disruption, tighter East Coast/Gulf routing, or inland transportation pressure could disrupt safety or operations.

 Pre-approve alternatives

-Validate acceptable backup gloves before freight, allocation, or transit constraints limit sourcing options.
+Validate acceptable backup gloves before freight constraints, route changes, or transportation costs limit sourcing flexibility.

 Talk to suppliers early